Nit-Twit/mercury-dashboard/README.md

 # mercury-dashboard
-official dashboard for the mercury discord bot
+official dashboard for the mercury discord bot.